 The Company recognizes its obligation as a corporate citizen to carry out all of its activities in ways to preserve and promote a clean, safe and healthful environment.
 It is the policy of the Company that all employees comply strictly with the letter and spirit of applicable environment, safety and health laws and regulations and the public policies they embody.
 The Company is committed to eliminating hazards from the workplace, providing its employees with a safe and healthy work environment and complying with all applicable occupational safety and health laws and standards.
 The Company will ensure compliance with this policy through vigilant self-monitoring, training and, where necessary, disciplining of Company personnel at all levels.

 The Company’s policy is to seek ways to ensure that its activities not only meet, but exceed, applicable environmental standards.
 The consequences of failure to adhere to the Company’s environmental policy can be serious for the Company and the individuals involved, as well as the Company’s workforce and the communities in which we operate and live.
 The Company’s goal is to prevent pollution not clean it up.

-Any significant fire, accident or environmental incident should be reported immediately to the President of the Company.
-If the incident attracts media attention, the President or his or her designee shall act as spokesperson to communicate with the media.
+Any significant fire, accident or environmental incident should be reported immediately to the Chief Executive Officer Company.
+If the incident attracts media attention, the Chief Executive Officer or his or her designee shall act as spokesperson to communicate with the media.
 The designated spokesperson should ensure that communication with the media be accurate, succinct, factual and sincere.
 Confidential information should never be revealed.

 M. Responsibility for Reporting Violations